• Home

 Visit our Lincoln Park design studio for a free consultation on your kitchen remodel

-Viktor - Assembly Squad Founder
+Viktor Aharon - Assembly Squad Founder & CEO

-About Viktor
+About Viktor Aharon

 Kitchen Renovation Permits Chicago 2026: Your Questions Answered